 A paper he co-authored and published in Science titled "Controlling eutrophication: nitrogen and phosphorus" had been cited more than 2,000 times!
 According to Google Scholar metrics, this paper gains traction each year with the number of citations per year continuing to grow, showing its relevance and importance to the scientific community.

-Dr. Havens passed away in April 2019, and this paper is just one example of the tremendous body of work that he left behind for the benefit of all.
+Dr. Havens, a professor in the UF/IFAS School of Forest Resources and Conservation and the Director of Florida Sea Grant, passed away in April 2019.
+This paper is just one example of the tremendous body of work that he left behind for the benefit of all.